bullhorn/rest-api-docs/source/includes/_entity.md

 You can use HTTP PUT requests to create new effective-dated entities much like standard entities.
 The URL looks the same as a GET request URL, but without the last path element that contains an entity ID.
 Place the data comprising the new entity to be inserted in JSON format in the request body.

 All effective-dated entities have a required effectiveDate field.
-The effectiveEndDate and viewableStartDate fields are calculated based on the versions exist on this root entity.
+The effectiveEndDate and viewableStartDate fields are calculated based on the versions that exist on this root entity.

 One key difference between effective-dated entities and standard entities is that effective-dated entities return both a changedEntityId and a changedVersionId in the response.
 This is because an update to an effective-dated entity involves two entities.
 For example, the Location entity involves the root Location entity and the LocationVersion version entity.